Food delivery: Meal delivery

-A meal delivery service (MDS) is a service that sends customers fresh or frozen, prepared meals delivered to their homes and offices.
-These services individually package pre-portioned meals to assist with eating a healthy diet.
-These services cook and prepare meals for customers.
+A meal delivery service sends customers fresh or frozen prepared meals delivered to their home or office, perhaps in the form of cooked, individually pre-portioned meals.
 Meals may come in small tupperware containers and are often labeled with nutritional information.
-There are also many options for specific diet types like vegetarian and vegan.
+Some providers offer many options for specific diet types like vegetarian and vegan.
 These services often operate on a subscription business model rather than by individual order as in pizza delivery or with the broader category of online food ordering.

-An alternate type of meal delivery service is a meal kit, which distributes ingredients and recipes that customers prepare themselves.
+An alternative type of meal delivery service is a meal kit, which distributes ingredients and recipes that customers prepare themselves.

 Meal delivery orders are typically on demand, intended to be eaten right away, and include hot, already-prepared food.
 While some service providers offer subscription services, ordering for delivery usually involves contacting a local restaurant or chain by telephone or online.
 Online ordering is available in many countries, where some stores offer online menus and ordering.
 Since 1995, companies such as Waiter.com have their own interfaces where customers order food from nearby restaurants that have partnered with the service.
 Meal delivery requires special technology and care, since the food items are already cooked and prepared, and can be easily damaged if dropped, tilted, or left out for long periods of time.
 Hotbags are often used to keep food warm.
 They are thermal bags, typically made of vinyl, nylon, or Cordura, that passively retain heat.

 In Mumbai, dabbawalas deliver hundreds of thousands of lunches (tiffin) to paying subscribers every workday through a system of rail and bicycle links.
 The lunches are sent in tiffin carriers, and are prepared in the late morning by either a restaurant or family member (typically a wife for a working husband, since many families still follow traditional asymmetrical gender roles).
 The tiffins are then returned either in the afternoon or the next day by the same system.

 In the Philippines, most commonly delivered meals are from fast food chains like Jollibee, McDonald's, Pizza Hut, Shakey's, KFC, etc. Orders are being done through their delivery websites, mobile apps, or by phone.
 Time of delivery usually takes around 30 to 45 minutes.

 In China, consumers mainly place food delivery orders via smartphone apps, with the number of users approaching 500 million people as of 2020.
 The transaction scale of China's food delivery market is expected to eventually surpass US $129.17 billion, an increase of 14.8% year-on-year.